 Politicians have made deals over drinks for centuries, but in New Orleans the political circles influenced the actual cocktails.
 One of New Orleans' most beloved mayors, Joseph Roffignac (1820-1828), was immortalized by a signature cocktail bearing his name made with Cognac, Sazerac rye, grenadine and raspberry syrup.
 Notorious Louisiana governor Huey Long brought his favorite libation, the Ramos Gin Fizz, to international attention in 1935 while preparing for his ’36 election.
 He took his favorite bartender, Sam Guarino from the Roosevelt Hotel, with him to New York to ensure his cocktail would be properly mixed.
 Legend also claims that Long built Highway 61—which runs from Baton Rouge directly to the Roosevelt—as a straight shot to his favorite vice.

 Today as much as yesterday, New Orleans’ drinking establishments propel the city’s extraordinary culture and character.
 They are the stages for the play in progress, the pages for stories yet written.
 There is no other city with more cocktail lore, and I for one think it’s fascinating.
 I’m not alone.
-In July 2012, Tales of the Cocktail, an annual festival celebrating cocktails and cuisine, drew more than 26,000 tipplers to the French Quarter.
+Tales of the Cocktail, an annual festival celebrating cocktails and cuisine, draws thousands of tipplers to the French Quarter each summer.

 Some of the city’s best bars require a trip outside of the Vieux Carré.
 These are the places off the tour guide’s beaten path where locals ponder life with the nearest stranger over a mojito or mint julep.
 I encourage “playing local” for a drink or two.
 Seeking out these hidden chalices of history and savoring the rich saga in each sip ensures a real New Orleans experience.

 Take it from one who knows: What you can consume in this city is an experience no other place in the world can provide.